RicardoBaldrez/RicardoBaldrez/README.md

 </div>

 ## About me:
-I'm a future Full Stack developer, currently focused on Front-end 🚀.
+I'm a future Full Stack developer, currently focused on Front-end 🚀. <br>
 I love modifying and creating new things, I love discovering new technologies and diving into problem solving.

 ## My Specialties: